bergesinstitute/graf-method/book-4-unit-6.md

 *María ha corrido tres maratones.* (Maria has run three marathons.)

-#### 2. Una acción que empezó en el pasado y continúa en el presente (an action that started in the past and continues in the present)
+#### 2. Una acción que empezó en el pasado y continúa en el presente

+💂 An action that started in the past and continues in the present.

 *He vivido en NYC por tres meses.* (I have lived in NYC for three months.)